-- The BD Microtainer system is in use for Paediatric FBC & grouping samples. - > The Sarstedt S-Monovette blood collection system is in use for Paediatric samples in Biochemistry & Coagulation Department Portiuncula Hospital. - > The Tube Guide Including Order of Draw is detailed on Appendix 1 of the User Guide.
+- ➤ The BD Vacutainer system is in use for adult samples. - > The BD Microtainer system is in use for Paediatric FBC & grouping samples. - > The Sarstedt S-Monovette blood collection system is in use for Paediatric samples in Biochemistry & Coagulation Department Portiuncula Hospital. - > The Tube Guide Including Order of Draw is detailed on Appendix 1 of the User Guide.